 Contrary to previous thinking, it’s becoming better established that the upper trapezius is not the main elevator of the shoulder.
 The fibers of the upper trap are small and badly positioned for this role.
 As Adam also points out, the trapezius does not work in isolation.
 Rather, it works in synergy with less superficial muscles.

-Because of its multiple insertions and fiber orientations, the trapezius can almost certainly influence movement in different ways depending on the position of the scapula relative to the spine.
+Because of its multiple insertions and fiber orientations, the trapezius will certainly influence movement in different ways depending on the position of the scapula relative to the spine.
 There may also be separate motor nerve branches supplying each section.
 The main nerve supply comes from the spinal accessory nerve.
 There is some question whether other nerves from the neck also supply the muscle.

 I’m curious why anatomists chose to divide the muscle into these sections.
 It’s hard to believe that different sections of a continuous muscle can be activated separately.
 I have not seen evidence that the upper, middle, and lower traps function independently.